How to Set Up DMARC: A Step by Step Guide | EasyDMARC

 • p= quarantine – Helps you send fraud emails to the spam box.

-• P= reject – reject policy is what your company needs to achieve high email protection.
-It doesn’t allow illegal emails to reach the receiver’s inbox or even spam box.
+• P= reject—reject policy is what your company needs to achieve high email protection.
+It prevents illegal emails from reaching the receiver’s inbox or even the spam box.

 Build Your DMARC Record in Less Than 1 Minute With the Help of Our Advanced Email Protection Tools!